solovets/generator-sbs/README.md

 Please select extension that is used by your preprocessor.
 If `custom` is set, you'll be asked to define it.

-#### "Root" styles file
+### "Root" styles file

 _type_: `string`

 Define "root" styles file (for expamle `styles.scss` or `app.styl`).
 It should be places in BEM root directory.
-Will be created automaticvally if needed.
+Will be created automatically if needed.

 ---
 After all needed parameters are set your `.yo-rc.json` will be created.